 The Kandy Elephant Parade

-In Kandy, the cultural capital of Sri Lanka, a popular celebration takes place during the monthly Poya day.
-This celebration is called the Kandy Perahera, or festival of the tooth.
+In Kandy, the cultural capital of Sri Lanka, a popular religious celebration takes place during the monthly Poya day.
+The event is called the Kandy Perahera, or festival of the tooth of Buddha.

 Kandy Esala Perahera